christianfitaram/LanguageTrendExplorer/README.md

       - `raw_total_words`: The total count of words before any processing or cleaning.

+After this pipelines runs it will create sets of there type of documents:

 ---
 ### Run the Trend Analysis Pipeline:

 ```bash